osresearch/safeboot-loader/README.md

 * [X] Figure out how to export the TPM event log
 * [ ] Change the event log to be "live" rather than a copy

+## Chainload

+The `chainload` program has a small purgatory to resume the UEFI context that the `loader.efi` has stored at 0x100 in physical memory.
+It also assumes that the next image to be run is in virtual memory at `0x40100000` and calls `gBS->LoadImage()` and then `gBS->StartImage()` on it to transfer control to the new kernel.

+* [ ] Device path for the loaded image is not right

 ## Building

-The `Makefile` will download and patch a 5.4.117 kernel with the `noexitbootservices` option and to add the `uefidev` kernel module as an in-tree build option.
+The `Makefile` will download and patch a 5.4.117 kernel with the to add the `uefidev` kernel module as an in-tree build option.
 It will then apply a minimal config that has no PCI drivers and uses the EFI framebuffer for video.

 ```
 make -j32
 ```

-This will produce after a while `build/vmlinuz` that is ready to be unified with an appropriate `initrd` and then booted on an EFI system (over PXE or as a boot menu item).
+This will produce after a while `bootx64.efi` that contains the kernel and a minimal initrd, unified with the `loader.efi` program using the same `objcopy` technique as the systemd EFI stub.
+You can sign it with `sbsigntool` for SecureBoot systems or boot it without signing on qemu.

 Todo: